 INTRODUCTION

-The technological development in the last two decades has led companies to change their perception in regard to improving their marketing capabilities and managing their supply chains.
-Many studies have separately examined the relationship between technological marketing orientation and firm performance and the effect of the supply chain on the firm's performance.
-Previous studies identified the relationship between information communication technologies and supply chain performance (Agrawal & Narain, 2018; Hou & Chen, 2022; Levi-Bliech et al., 2018; Walton et al., 1998).
+Technological development in the last two decades has led companies to change their perceptions in regard to improving their marketing capabilities and managing their supply chains.
+Here, numerous studies have separately examined the relationship between technological marketing orientation and firm performance, as well as the effect of the supply chain on firm performance.
+Furthermore, previous studies have identified the relationship between information communication technologies (ICT) and supply chain performance (Agrawal & Narain, 2018; Hou & Chen, 2022; Levi-Bliech et al., 2018; Walton et al., 1998).

-However, limited literature has examined the role of supply chain management as a mediator in enhancing export performance through investments in technology with a marketing orientation.
-While some works have addressed the direct effects of technologies with marketing orientation on export performance (Chetty & Hamilton, 1993; Hortinha et al., 2011) the mediation mechanism of the supply chain has not been thoroughly explored.
+However, limited literature has examined the role of supply chain management (SCM) as a mediator in enhancing export performance through investments in technology with a marketing orientation.
+While some works have addressed the direct effects of technologies with marketing orientation on export performance (Chetty & Hamilton, 1993; Hortinha et al., 2011), the mediation mechanism of the supply chain has not been thoroughly explored.

-Contrary to earlier researches, this study seeks to examine the mediating effect of the supply chain on the relationship between the technological marketing orientation and the firm's export performance in one integrative model.
+Contrary to earlier research, this study seeks to examine the mediating effect of the supply chain on the relationship between technological marketing orientation (TMO) and firms’ export performance (EXPERF) in one integrative model.
 The uniqueness of this research is expressed in two ways.
-First, it combines two organizational aspects (marketing and logistics) in same model, which was not done before.
-Second, it emphasizes the firm's performance as export performance in global and international markets.
-It provides new conceptual and operational insights that enrich the body of knowledge on supply chain management by examining the mediation effect between TMO and EXPERF.
+First, it combines two organizational aspects (marketing and logistics) in the same model, which has not been undertaken previously.
+Second, it emphasizes the firm’s performance as EXPERF in global and international markets.
+It provides new conceptual and operational insights that enrich the body of knowledge on SCM by examining the mediation effect between TMO and EXPERF.

-Accordingly, the research question that arises from this background is what the extent of the impact of technological marketing orientation on export performance via mediation of supply chain management.
-To address this question, this study draws upon the knowledge-based view theory to explore organizational performance (Cooper et al., 2023).
-Such an approach proves particularly insightful when seeking an in-depth understanding of managerial perspectives on the impacts of emerging technologies on organizational performance and technological marketing orientation.
+Accordingly, the research question that arises from this background is: What is the extent of the impact of technological marketing orientation on export performance via the mediation of supply chain management?
+To address this question, this study draws upon knowledge-based view (KBV) theory to explore organizational performance (Cooper et al., 2023).
+Such an approach proves particularly insightful when seeking an in-depth understanding of managerial perspectives on the impacts of emerging technologies on organizational performance and TMO.

-The distinctive contribution of this study lies in highlighting the importance of supply chain management in a globally connected environment where business competition occurs among supply chain networks.
-It is posited that merely investing in technological resources, such as AI, cloud computing, and marketing 4.0, is insufficient to enhance export performance directly.
-Instead, managers in this interconnected landscape should recognize the potential of leveraging the supply chain as a mediator to gain a competitive advantage in export performance.
-Diverging from prior studies that predominantly focus on the direct effects of technological marketing orientation (Chetty & Hamilton, 1993; Hortinha et al., 2011), this research delves into the comprehensive mediating effect of supply chain management and elucidates the mechanisms through which technologies with a marketing orientation impact export marketing performance.
-Therefore, the main purpose of this study is to examine the role of supply chain management as mediator between technological marketing orientation and export performance of the firm.
+The distinctive contribution of this study lies in highlighting the importance of SCM in a globally connected environment where business competition occurs among supply chain networks.
+It is posited that merely investing in technological resources, such as AI, cloud computing, and marketing 4.0, is insufficient to directly enhance EXPERF.
+Instead, managers in this interconnected landscape should recognize the potential of leveraging the supply chain as a mediator to gain a competitive advantage in EXPERF.
+Diverging from prior studies that predominantly focus on the direct effects of TMO (Chetty & Hamilton, 1993; Hortinha et al., 2011), this research delves into the comprehensive mediating effect of SCM and elucidates the mechanisms through which technologies with a marketing orientation impact export marketing performance.
+Therefore, the main purpose of this study is to examine the role of SCM as a mediator between TMO and EXPERF of firms.

-The next section contributes to the literature review, elaborating on the knowledge-based view and research model constructs such as technological marketing orientation, supply chain management, and export performance.
-In this research model, three hypotheses were formulated to explore the mediating role of supply chain management and the direct impacts of technological marketing orientation on export performance.
-The subsequent section delves into the survey methodology, followed by data analysis, discussion, and conclusions.
+The next section contributes to the literature review, elaborating on KBV theory and research model constructs such as TMO, SCM, and EXPERF.
+In this research model, three hypotheses were formulated to explore the mediating role of SCM and the direct impacts of TMO on EXPERF.
+The subsequent section delves into the survey methodology, followed by sections covering data analysis, discussion, and conclusions.

 LITERATURE REVIEW